 Application/Examination Anyone may apply.

 A supplemental application form must be submitted in addition to our regular employment application form.
 Resume or CV will not be accepted as a substitute for the required employment application and supplemental questionnaire.
 This is a continuous recruitment which may close at any time.
-The final filing date will be posted 5 days in advance in the County of San MateoHuman Resources Department.
+The final filing date will be posted five days in advance on this job announcement.

 : Applications for this position will only be accepted online